sql-machine-learning/elasticdl/docs/tutorials/elasticdl_cloud.md

 test-nginx-7585fc5976-ss8pk     1/1     Running   0          29s
 ```

 Then, we scale the nginx deployment down to 1 replica.
-Some cluster esources are freed.
+Some cluster resources are freed.

 ```
 kubectl scale deployment.v1.apps/test-nginx --replicas=1
 ```

-We find that the training job take over the freed resources, and training with 4 worker pods.
+We find that the training job takes over the freed resources, and goes on with 4 worker pods.

 ```
 NAME                            READY   STATUS    RESTARTS   AGE